The Web Health

 Ibuprofen (Advil, Motrin) is often recommended for its anti-inflammatory effects.
 Acetaminophen (Tylenol) is another option.

-Should I avoid eating on the side with the temporary crown?
+• Should I refrain from eating while wearing the temporary crown?